NinovanderMark/HtmlTemplater/README.md

 It can be found at [https://htmltemplater.ninovandermark.nl/](https://htmltemplater.ninovandermark.nl/).

+The source files for this website can be found in the `htmt` folder in this repository.

 # Contributing
 If there are changes you'd like to see, if you have feedback, or if you found a bug, feel free to create an issue or a PR.